Follow Our Journey - New Content Weekly. Be Sure to Check the COVID19 Resource Page.

-I wish I knew then all the things I know now.
-If Jayden's Journey helps one family then sharing our story and our struggles will be worth it.
+I hope Jayden's Journey helps other families then sharing our story and our struggles will be worth it.
 Jayden was evaluated and diagnosed by an experienced Developmental Pediatrician.
 He was very kind and took his time and afterward was very understanding of how emotional hearing the diagnosis was.
 However, I left that Naval Hospital with his diagnosis, a pit in my stomach and a list of things to do now.
 I am not kidding I still have that list.

 Fast-forward to 2020 I am a full-time Autism Mom, Advocate and know more about IEPs than I thought possible.
 It took me a while to have the acceptance I have now and I went through all stages to get here.